makersmakingchange/Aspen-Sliding-Joystick/README.md

 ### 2. Request a build of this device

-If you would like to obtain a Aspen Sliding Joystick , you may submit a build request through the [MMC Library Page](https://www.makersmakingchange.com/s/product/aspen-sliding-joystick/01tJR000004sCptYAE).
+If you would like to obtain an Aspen Sliding Joystick, you may submit a build request through the [MMC Library Page](https://www.makersmakingchange.com/s/product/aspen-sliding-joystick/01tJR000004sCptYAE).
 The requestor is responsible for the cost of materials and any shipping.

 ### 3. How to build this device for someone else